Praxis Continuing Education & Training

 Psychologists: Continuing Education (CE) credits for psychologists are provided through the co-sponsorship of the American Psychological Association (APA) Office of Continuing Education in Psychology (CEP).
 The APA CEP Office maintains responsibility for the content of the programs.

 Social Workers: As a Jointly Accredited Organization, Praxis Continuing Education and Training, Inc. is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved under this program.
-State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-Praxis Continuing Education and Training, Inc maintains responsibility for this course.
+Regulatory boards are the final authority on courses accepted for continuing education credit.
 Social workers completing this course receive 23.5 clinical continuing education credits.

 Drug and Alcohol Counselors: This course has been approved by Praxis Continuing Education and Training, Inc. as a NAADAC Approved Education Provider, for 23.5 CE hours.
 NAADAC Provider #165310, Praxis Continuing Education and Training, Inc. is responsible for all aspects of its programming.